4.2 Administration and governance

 - Human Capacities Grant Management Office (Emberi Erőforrás Támogatáskezelő),

-The Inter-ministerial Committee for Social Inclusion and Roma Affairs: The committee was created to synchronise the governmental work in the fields of economic developments and social inclusion aiming to help the permanently indigenous and Roma people.
-The Committee also works on to improve the situation of low-skilled people and others who are living in disadvantaged areas.
-Its members are delegated from different ministries and the Hungarian Central Statistics Office.
+The Inter-ministerial Committee for Social Inclusion and Roma Affairs: The committee was created to synchronise the government work in the fields of economic developments and social inclusion aiming to help the permanently indigenous and Roma people.
+The Committee also works to improve the situation of the low-skilled and others living in disadvantaged areas.
+The Committee meets at least twice a year.
+Its members are delegated from different ministries and the Hungarian Central Statistical Office.

 Minority Self-Governments: These self-governing bodies are in charge of the issues that concern the minority group they represent.
 They are responsible for representing the interests and preserving the cultural autonomy of the minority community.

-The Human Capacities Grant Management Office (since 16 August 2012): This independent institution operates under the supervision of the Ministry of Human Capacities, and is responsible for the complete cycle of application and grant management in the field.
+The Human Capacities Grant Management Office: This independent institution operates under the supervision of the Ministry for Culture and Innovation (Kulturális és Innovációs Minisztérium) and is responsible for the complete cycle of application and grant management in the field.

-NGOs and other fora with delegates by the state and by civil society
+NGOs and other forums with delegates from the state and civil society

-NGOs and other fora with delegates by the state and by civil society dealing with social inclusion and integration:
+NGOs and other forums with delegates from the state and civil society dealing with social inclusion and integration: